The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/3-server-basics-http-server.md

 console.log(searchParams.get('sort')); // 'asc'
 ```

-This is one of many things Express handles automatically for you.
+This is one of many things frameworks like Express can handle automatically for you.

 </details>